mshendrikx/karacool/README.md

 setup-windows.bat
 ```

 Windows firewall may initially block connections to port 5555.
 Be sure to allow this port.
-It should prompt the first time you run pikaraoke and launch a song.
+It should prompt the first time you run karacool and launch a song.
 Otherwise, configure it manually in the security settings.

 ## Launch

-cd to the pikaraoke directory and run:
+cd to the karacool directory and run:

 `./karacool.sh` (linux/osx/pi) or `karacool.bat` (windows)

-The app should launch and show the PiKaraoke splash screen and a QR code and a URL.
+The app should launch and show the Karacool splash screen and a QR code and a URL.
 Using a device connected to the same wifi network as the Pi, scan this QR code or enter the URL into a browser.
 You are now connected!
 You can start exploring the UI and adding/queuing new songs directly from YouTube.

 If you'd like to manually open the splash screen/player or open it on a separate computer's web browser, run `./karacool.sh --headless` to suppress the launch of the splash screen.
 Then point your browser the the URL it tells you.